sethyuan/fgen/README.md

     lib/__name__.js
     test/

-You can write a generator to generate all files or a single file as demonstrated below:
+You can write a generator to generate all files or a single file as demonstrated below.
+You can also check `test/nodejs_project_templates/*` to have a feel of the template's content.

 ```js
 var fgen = require("fgen");